Coaching and Sport Education

 Students complete 39 credit hours over five semesters (fall, spring, summer, fall, and spring), with 24 hours of core courses and 15 hours of electives in a specialized track based on career goals.
 The program allows students to pursue a sport performance non-thesis track or a science of coaching research track.
 Both options provide students with a strong foundation across the interpersonal, intrapersonal, and sport science knowledge areas key to athletic coaching success.
 Many students work 20 hours/week during the semester as a graduate assistant either teaching, coaching, providing a service or conducting research.
 In return for this service, graduate assistants receive a tuition waiver and stipend.

-Program Application RequirementsResume/CV, Personal Statement, 2 Letters of recommendation
+Program Application RequirementsResume/CV, Statement of Purpose, 2 Letters of recommendation

 In addition to the WVU graduate admission criteria, the program specific materials and supplemental requirements are as follows: